yota345/terraform_blue_green/README.md

 # terraform_blue_green

 ## Description
-This terraform template enables you to construct aws resources.
+This terraform template enables you to construct basic blue green architecture on AWS.
-With autoscaling the template conduct blue green deployment.

 ## Requirement